 This is listed first not just because it is where every musician starts (or should at least), but also because it is one of the most important things you can do to grow as a musician.
-No matter how experienced you are, whether you're just starting out or you're an industry professional, practicing your fundamentals are the key to success.
+No matter how experienced you are, whether you’re just starting out or you’re an industry professional, practicing your fundamentals is the key to success.

 “An amateur practices until they get it right.
 A professional practices until they can’t get it wrong” — unknown

 Everyone knows fundamentals can be dull when compared to playing your favorite songs, but if you’ve ever compared your playing to someone else and wondered why they sound better, there’s a strong chance it has to do with a meticulous, borderline obsessive focus on perfecting the basic exercises you learned on day one.

 Step 2: Challenge yourself

 Take your fundamental exercises and make them increasingly difficult:

 Play them unbearably slow while maintaining perfect time with the metronome*

 Create dynamic, accent and tempo variations

 * Note: it wasn’t mentioned earlier, but you should be practicing with a metronome with very few exceptions, and the goal should always be to maintain perfect time.
 Metronomes are so accessible these days that there is no excuse to not be using one.